DhruvBavaliya13/Emotion-Prediction-Web-App/README.md

 2. `index.html` – User interface for input and displaying results.
 3. `emotion_model.pkl` – Trained emotion classification model.
 4. `label_encoder.pkl` – Translates between encoded and readable emotion labels.
-5. `combined_emotion` – Dataset used to train the model.
+5. `combined_emotion.csv` – Dataset used to train the model.
 6. `ML_Task2.ipynb` – Training notebook and EDA.

 ## 🚀 How to Run